How to Find Rare Bourbon, Whiskey in Ohio

-Why some bottles are hard to find in Central Ohio and what to do about it
+Why some bottles of bourbon and whiskey are hard to find in Ohio and what to do about it

 I was first introduced to bourbon when my college roommate Nick and I were at the legendary Purdue bar Harry’s Chocolate Shop, and I asked him what his father, Bob, drank.
 After two hours of sipping my way through a pour of Maker’s Mark, I was enamored.